-We are all exposed to a large number of chemicals on a daily basis and it is the job of the large, kidneys and liver to neutralizing and excreting hundreds and thousands of harmful compounds.
-If your digestion is not optimized then these can bio-accumulate in the tissues and cause problems in every system in the body.
+We are all exposed to a large number of chemicals on a daily basis, and it is the job of the large intestines, kidneys and liver to neutralizing and excreting hundreds and thousands of harmful compounds.
+If your digestion is not optimized, then these can bio-accumulate in the tissues and cause problems in every system in the body.
 This could be the primary reason why systems like Ayurveda believe that digestion is paramount.

 Mind and Brain

-Although digestion is well understood the full extent of effects it has on the entire body are still being explored.
+Although digestion is well understood, the full extent of effects it has on the entire body is still being explored.
 This is because every cell in your body depends on the nutrition that is created and assimilated in the digestive system.
 The mind and brain are mainly involved in disorders that affect the function of the digestive system and has a smaller impact on the structure.
-For example IBS can be exacerbated by stress while ulcerative colitis, which is more structural is not as strongly correlated with stress.
+For example, IBS can be exacerbated by stress, while ulcerative colitis, which is more structural, is not as strongly correlated with stress.